Overview

 REAL Next Steps

-• July 2024: Anticipated publication in New Jersey Register
+• August 5th 2024: Publication in New Jersey Register

-• Fall 2025: Anticipated adoption and effective date of new standards
+• Summer/Fall 2025: Anticipated adoption and effective date of new standard

 Get Resilient Environments and Landscapes (REAL) updates.